rosswhitfield/corelli/docs/md.md

 The workflow algorithm
 [ConvertMultipleRunsToSingleCrystalMD](http://docs.mantidproject.org/nightly/algorithms/ConvertMultipleRunsToSingleCrystalMD.html)
-will load the data, convert to MD, and merge to results for you.
+will load the data, convert to MD, and merges the results for you.

 ```python
 ConvertMultipleRunsToSingleCrystalMD(Filename='CORELLI_29782:29817:10',